sourcegraph/sourcegraph-public-snapshot/doc/cody/explanations/code_graph_context.md

 > embeddings will be enabled for all repositories by default.

 Embeddings are automatically enabled and configured once [Cody is enabled](../quickstart.md).
 You can also [use third-party embeddings provider directly](#using-a-third-party-embeddings-provider-directly) for embeddings.
+> NOTE: `Embeddings` and `completions` are not automatically enabled for cloud customers.
+> Cloud customers must enable `embeddings` and `completions` in the site-admin panel.
+> If these are not enabled, visiting `site-admin/cody` will result in a `404` error.

 Embeddings will not be generated for any repo unless an admin takes action.
 There are two ways to do this.